 Depending on your health conditions, some weight loss programs might provide too much or too little of the nutrients you need.
 Always check with your doctor before making significant changes to your diet.

 Several prescribed medications are approved by the U.S. Food and Drug Administration (FDA) to help people lose weight along with diet and exercise.
-Most medications are indicated for people with a body mass index (BMI) of 30 or higher or for people with a BMI of 27 who have weight-related conditions, such as type 2 diabetes, high blood pressure, or sleep apnea.
+Most medications are indicated for people with a body mass index (BMI) of 30 or higher or for people with a BMI of 27 or higher who also have weight-related health conditions, such as type 2 diabetes, high blood pressure, or sleep apnea.

-Phentermine (Adipex-P and Lomaira) is a stimulant and an appetite suppressant.
+Phentermine is a stimulant and an appetite suppressant.
 It is believed that phentermine works by reducing the perception of hunger.
 Phentermine is usually prescribed for short-term use, and it’s important not to take it longer than your doctor recommends.

-Methamphetamine (Desoxyn) and lorcaserin (Belviq) are other stimulants used to promote weight loss.
-Some drugs in these classes can be addictive, so it’s very important to take them only for a limited time and under a doctor’s supervision.
-All of them can have multiple side effects, including constipation, headache, dizziness, upset stomach, and dry mouth.
+Methamphetamine (sold as Desoxyn) and other stimulants are very rarely prescribed to promote weight loss.
+These drugs can be addictive, so it’s very important to take them only for a limited time and under a doctor’s supervision.
+They can have multiple side effects, including heart palpitations, high blood pressure, constipation, headache, dizziness, upset stomach, and dry mouth.
 Let your doctor know if you experience any side effects while taking these medications.

 Alli — a formulation of a drug called orlistat — is sold over the counter.
 Orlistat is a lipase inhibitor that works by preventing your body from absorbing calories from fat in foods.
-The drug can cause fecal incontinence, along with other side effects.
 Orlistat is also sold at prescription strength under the brand name Xenical.
+The drug can cause fecal incontinence, along with other digestive side effects such as bloating, gas, or diarrhea.
+Taking orlistat for a long time can lead to fat-soluble vitamin deficiencies, so it’s important to let your doctor know if you’re taking it.

 Contrave is a combination of two drugs, naltrexone and bupropion.
 Naltrexone is an opiate antagonist that decreases food cravings, and bupropion is an antidepressant that causes weight loss as a side effect.
 Common side effects of this drug combination include headache, dizziness, and digestive upset.